Learn about the most up-to-date real estate news to help you better understand the industry and how to remain compliant as a real estate agent.

 Topics include real estate current events, updates to existing laws, and new regulations on real estate practice and education requirements.

-The Most Expensive Home Listings in Colorado in 2020
+The Most Expensive Homes in Colorado on the Market in 2020

 Colorado is home to some of the most beautiful and luxurious real estate properties in the world.
 Tucked away in the Rocky Mountains, celebrities, entrepreneurs, and CEOs of Fortune 500 companies own world-class homes and ranches that make for the perfect place to vacation or reside year-round.